Unleash/unleash-python-sdk/docs/development.rst

 Contributions welcome!

-Here are some notes about common tools and tasks you'll run into when working on `unleash-client-python`.
+Here are some notes about common tools and tasks you'll run into when working on `unleash-python-sdk`.

 Tooling
 #######################################